 For would-be thieves, construction sites can be a treasure trove thanks to the relatively low risk and comparatively high rewards that lie beyond a chainlink fence.
 And if sites are improperly secured when workers are away, the many desirable high-value tools left out at a site may be hard to resist for some criminals.

-According to Millennium Security Services, the UK’s construction sector sees regular losses that average £400M per year – about US$550,200,000 annuallyy – with a rate of recovering stolen goods from construction sites coming in at just 9%.
-With such a discouraging recovery rate, it’s as important to understand the very real threat of construction site theft as it is to understand just what items thieves tend to favor when looting a site — because knowing just what items thieves prefer to pocket may play an important role in preparing for the worst.
+According to Millennium Security Services, the UK’s construction sector sees regular losses that average £400M per year – about US$550,200,000 annually – with a rate of recovering stolen goods from construction sites coming in at just 9%.
+With such a discouraging recovery rate, it’s as important to understand the very real threat of construction site theft as it is to understand just what items thieves tend to favor when looting a site.
+Knowing just what items thieves prefer to pocket may play an important role in preparing for the worst.

 Bearing that in mind, here are some of the items most commonly stolen from construction sites: